 - Find ideas for new topics related to the conflict to report about, e. g how misinformation affects the coexistence between the refugees and the host community or to evaluate the impact of certain consequences on a conflict.

 - Be able to evaluate the solutions discussed.

-- Visualize the actors present on the spot
+- Visualise the actors present on the spot.

-- Find new potential or relevant angles to report about, e.g. the role of social media in spreading misinformation or what local organizations do in a specific context.
+- Find new potential or relevant angles to report about, e.g. the role of social media in spreading misinformation or what local organisations do in a specific context.